 |In the world of antique American flags there are nearly countless star patterns, but most have lineal rows or columns.
 Some have circular designs, which are further along on the rarity scale.
 Great Star patterns--where a large star is formed from smaller stars--are far more scarce and highly coveted.
 These can fall among the very best visually, but there are rarer configurations still.
 Among these are circles within squares, pentagons, ovals, and completely random patterns.
 There are flags where the stars actually spell something with alphabetic or numeric characters, some of which are among the rarest of all, but with regard to geometric configurations, the rarest--and arguably the most beautiful--are diamonds, shields, snowflakes, and starbursts (with occasional, unique exceptions).
 From a folk art perspective, these can excel beyond all others.

 Bold and whimsical, this American national parade flag, printed on cotton, has 29 stars arranged in a configuration that constitutes one of the best that one may encounter on a 19th century example.
-This design falls into the general category of what I have termed a “starburst” or "starburst cross" medallion, meaning that there is dynamic pattern that seems to spring forth from the center, in a manner similar to the explosion of a firework.
-This particular variation has a prominent saltire present in the design, formed by the two diagonal lines that run corner-to-corner in the canton.
+This design falls into the general category of what I have termed a “starburst” or "starburst cross" medallion, meaning that there is dynamic pattern that seems to spring forth from the center, like a firework.
+This particular variety has a prominent saltire present in the design, formed by the two diagonal lines that run corner-to-corner in the canton.
 Commonly known as the Cross of St. Andrew, borrowing the term from the flag of Scotland and the British Union Flag (a.k.a.,Union Jack), in late 1861 this would become recognized in America as the Southern Cross.
 13-14 years earlier, however, the design had not yet been conceptualized and there was no such association.

 17 stars form the saltire, the centermost of which is much larger than the rest.
 12 more stars appear in V-shaped groups of 3 in the valleys created by each arm of the crosshatch formation.
 Note how the position of each star on its vertical axis varies a great deal from one-to-the-next, and how the profile of the stars varies a great deal, probably due to what was likely a hand-carved wooden block used in the printing process.
 The combination of the above features results in an example with excellent folk qualities in its visual presentation.